yx79/poscoin/README.md

-EightCoin development tree
+EighthCoin development tree

-EightCoin is a PoS-based cryptocurrency.
+EighthCoin is a PoS-based cryptocurrency.

 Development process
 ===========================